gionikola/gionikola.github.io/research.md

 **"Pass-Through Impulse Response Functions"**

 <b>Abstract:</b>
-Impulse response functions (IRFs) are uninformative about the channels through which a shock propagates through a dynamical system.
+Impulse response functions (IRFs) offer no insight regarding the channels through which a shock propagates through a dynamical system.
-I formulate the concept of a pass-through impulse response function (PT-IRF), which decomposes an IRF by identifying the passage of a structural shock through specific media in a given system.
+I formulate the concept of a pass-through impulse response function (PT-IRF), which measures the passage of a structural shock through specific media in a given system.
-I demonstrate the applicability of the PT-IRF by performing inference on the effect of a monetary policy shock on unemployment through changes in bank lending in a simple vector autoregression, effectively estimating and testing the existence of the credit channel of the monetary transmission mechanism.
+I demonstrate the applicability of the PT-IRF by performing inference on the effect of a monetary policy shock on unemployment through various channels of the monetary transmission mechanism using a simple structural vector autoregression.

 [**"The Evolution of Community Bank Interconnectedness"**](https://gionikola.github.io/cv/wp_cbinterconnectedness_nikolaishvili.pdf)